StevenBlack/vocab/readme.md

 ### kismet
 Fate or destiny.
 Usually used in a positive sense—it was kismet that Lana Turner happened to be at the counter at Schwab's the day she was discovered.
-Pronounced KIZ-MET.

 ### kith